-where $V_1$ and $V_2$ are the exchange interaction constants, $\bm S=(S_x,S_y,S_z)\equiv \sum_{\bm k} \bm s_{\bm k}$ is the total pseudospin of excitons.
-The presence of an effective field $\bm\omega(\bm S)$ induces an additional term to the LT splitting of excitons and suppresses the valley relaxation similarly to the Hartree-Fock effect in the spin-polarized electron gas~\cite{wu00prb,wu03prb,glazov04a}.
+where $V_1$ and $V_2$ are the exchange interaction constants, $\bm S=(S_x,S_y,S_z)\equiv \sum_{\bm k} \bm s_{\bm k}$ is the total pseudospin of excitons. \add{The constant $V_1 \sim E_B a_B^2/\hbar$ with $E_B$ being the exciton binding energy and $a_B$ its Bohr radius~\cite{ciuti98,TY,PhysRevB.80.155306,Vanik}, the constant $V_2$ is typically smaller in absolute value but can be negative, see Ref.~\cite{ciuti98,PhysRevB.80.155306,Ivanov}.
+Equation~\eqref{omega:exc} holds for $E_B a_B^2 |S| \ll 1$, this condition is typically fulfilled even for highest possible exciton polarization for reasonable exciton densities in transition-metal dichalcogenide monolayers $n_x \lesssim 10^{11}$~cm$^{-2}$.} The presence of an effective field $\bm\omega(\bm S)$ induces an additional term to the LT splitting of excitons and suppresses the valley relaxation similarly to the Hartree-Fock effect in the spin-polarized electron gas~\cite{wu03prb,glazov04a}.
 To describe the effect we assume that excitons are initially polarized by circularly polarized light with the pseudospin aligned along the $z$-axis and that $\Omega^{LT}_{\bm k}\tau \ll 1$, i.e., the strong scattering regime is realized.
 Iterating Eq.~\eqref{kinetic} over $\Omega^{LT}_{\bm k}$ we derive the equation governing the dynamics of the total pseudospin in the ensemble as~\cite{glazov04a}

 where $G_z(t) = \sum_{\bm k} g_{\bm k,z}(t)$, and